erjoniP/backend-challenge/README.md

 2. Add a `README.md` with setup and usage instructions.
 3. Submit a pull request.

-If your solution meets the challenge requirements, we’ll reach out to schedule a conversation.
+If your solution meets the challenge requirements, we'll reach out to schedule a conversation.
 Looking forward to seeing your work!

+# Log Collection Challenge

+## Structure